JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 # Neuron Segmentation Workflows

-Segmentation of neurons can be semi-automatic or automatic.
+Neuron segmentation can be accomplished using semi-automatic or automatic workflows.
 This document describes a part of the semi-automatic workflow and describes how to run the automatic neuron segmentation workflow.

 ## Semi-automatic Pipeline